Forthcoming Events

 _________________

 8th December – 6.30 pm.
-In-person event at Edinburgh Society of Musicians
+In-person event at Edinburgh Society of Musicians, 5 Belford Road, Edinburgh EH4 3BL

 Annual General Meeting (Members only) Members will be sent the Zoom link in advance.

-followed by Laurence Dreyfus – “Wagner and the Erotic Impulse in Munich” Non-members may attend this part of the event in person only.
+followed by Laurence Dreyfus – “Wagner and the Erotic Impulse in Munich” Non-members may attend this part of the event.

 Professor Laurence Dreyfus is emeritus professor at the University of Oxford.
 Professor Dreyfus is the author of the award-winning book ‘Wagner and the Erotic Impulse’, which was the American Musicology Society best book of the year in 2010.
 Professor Dreyfus is both a noted Bach and Wagner scholar, as well as an expert performer.
 He founded the viol consort Phantasm which went on to win a gramophone award, and collaborated with Sylvia Mcnair in a grammy winning album of Purcell songs.
 Alex Ross describes the book as an illuminating study “which shows how Wagner’s obsession with sexuality prefigured the composition of operas such as Tannhauser, Die Walkure, Tristan und Isolde and Parsifal”.
 Professor Dreyfus will talk about aspects of his award-winning book pertaining to Munich.